 Several conditions and diseases can lead to syringomyelia, including:

-- Spinal cord tumor, which may interfere with the normal circulation of cerebrospinal fluid
+Spinal cord tumor, which can interfere with the normal circulation of cerebrospinal fluid

-- Spinal cord injury, which may cause symptoms months or even years after the initial injury
+Spinal cord injury, which can cause symptoms months or years later

-In some people, syringomyelia can become a progressive disorder and lead to serious complications.
-In others, there may be no associated symptoms, and no intervention is necessary.
+In some people, syringomyelia can progress and lead to serious complications.
+Others have no symptoms.

-- Chronic pain — damage to the spinal cord can cause severe, chronic pain
+Chronic pain as a result of spinal cord damage to the spinal cord

-- Motor difficulties — weakness and stiffness in your leg muscles can eventually affect your gait
+Motor difficulties, such as weakness and stiffness in your leg muscles that can affect your walking

-If your doctor suspects syringomyelia, you'll likely undergo tests that may include:
+If your doctor suspects syringomyelia, you'll likely undergo tests such as:

 An MRI uses radio waves and a strong magnetic field to produce detailed images of your spine and spinal cord.
 If a syrinx has developed within your spinal cord, your doctor will be able to view it on the MRI.